makerdao/dsr-pymaker-example/README.md

 ### To test on Kovan/Mainnet

 Create an executable bash script to easily spin up the demo.
-Copy the commands below into a new file, and save it as `run-dsrdemo.sh` in the root directory of this repo `dsrdemo`.
+Copy the commands below into a new file, and save it as `run-dsrdemo.sh` in the root directory of this repo `dsr-pymaker-example`.

 ```
 #!/bin/bash
-/full/path/to/dsrdemo/bin/dsrdemo \
+/full/path/to/dsr-pymaker-example/bin/dsrdemo \
 	--rpc-host 'sample.ParityNode.com' \
 	--network 'kovan' \
 	--eth-from '0xABCAddress' \